class-manager/api/README.md

 # Classman API

-This is the Classman API project.
+This is the Classman API service.